greycsont/GreyAnnouncer/Assets and Old versions/Package/README.md

 - The file(s) in the **Lib/** folder are third-party and not authored by me.
 They are not covered by the License of this project.
 Please refer to the respective license(s) of those files.

 ## License Change
-Starting from version 1.1.0, this project is licensed under different license.
-Please refer to the [COPYING](https://github.com/greycsont/GreyAnnouncer/raw/main/COPYING) for the full details on the license change.
+Starting from version 1.2.0, this project is licensed under

+SPDX-License-Identifier: AGPL-3.0-or-later

-Previous versions were licensed under the MIT License.
+v1.1.0 was licensed under AGPL+PostgreSQL.

 ---
 Copyleft (c) 2025 greycsont